It Tastes Better British

 Rhubarb - some love and some hate rhubarb, still a great favourite in crumbles: try mixing with citrus fruits and berries to sweeten the flavour.

-Apples - the amount of apple species has rapidly declined over this century, due to the rise of monoculture agricultural methods.
+Apples - the numbers of apple species have rapidly declined over this century, due to the rise of monoculture agricultural methods.
 Efforts are being made to save apple varieties in seed banks worldwide.
-UK still produces some great varieties.
+UK still produces many great varieties.
 Bramley apples are great for cooking with: make a crumble or apple pie today!
 Or cider!

 Gooseberries - this gorgeous fruit has been in decline recently, now thankfully making a comeback this summer, and available in shops again.
 A bitter fruit, must be cooked, but rewards the effort with a unique, sharp taste.